List of impeachment investigations of United States federal officials: Donald Trump (Republican)

 Within weeks of taking office, members of Congress declared that President Trump may have committed impeachable offences in relation with Executive Order 13769.
 On July 12, 2017, Representative Al Green (D) and Representative Brad Sherman (D) introduced H. Res.
 438, exhibiting one article of impeachment.
 This and later motions were eventually tabled by a large majority or died in committee.

 On September 24, 2019, Speaker of the House Nancy Pelosi announced an impeachment inquiry into President Trump based on allegations laid out in a whistleblower report.
 A resolution enacting a rules package to govern the investigation was passed on 31 October by a vote of 232–196 in which all Republicans and two Democrats voted against the resolution.
 Public impeachment hearings began in the House on 13 November, and on December 10, 2019, the House Judiciary Committee published two articles of impeachment against President Trump, charging him with abuse of power and obstruction of Congress.
 Trump was impeached by the House of Representatives on December 18, 2019.
 The impeachment trial of Donald Trump was then held from January 16 to February 5, 2020, with the Republican-controlled Senate acquitting Trump.

 Trump was impeached for the second time on January 13, 2021, for incitement of insurrection, after the storming of the United States Capitol one week earlier.
 The Senate trial began February 9, 2021, and concluded on February 13, 2021.

 Joe Biden (Democrat)

 On September 12, 2023, Kevin McCarthy, the then-speaker of the United States House of Representatives, announced an impeachment inquiry into President Joe Biden.
 The inquiry was conducted by the House's Judiciary, Oversight and Ways and Means committees.
 James Comer, chairman of the Oversight Committee, was named to lead the investigation.

 Speaker McCarthy had twelve days earlier said an inquiry would require a majority House vote.
 He initiated the inquiry by stating that recent House investigations allegedly "paint a picture of corruption" by Joe Biden and his family, particularly regarding that the President had benefitted from the foreign business dealings of Hunter Biden.

 On December 13, 2023, the House of Representatives voted 221–212 to formalize the inquiry.
-Lawmakers voted along party lines to back a resolution that Republicans say will give them more power to gather evidence and enforce legal demands.
+Lawmakers voted along party lines to back a resolution that Republicans said gave them more power to gather evidence and enforce legal demands.